matomo-org/matomo-sdk-ios/README.md

 ##API

-The [tracker](http://piwik.github.io/piwik-sdk-ios/docs/html/index.html) is very easy to use:
+The Piwik SDK is very easy to configure and user:

 ```objective-c